mruby/mruby/doc/guides/debugger.md

 #### Step Command

 This will run the program step by step.
-When the method and the block are invoked, the program will be stop at the first row.
+When the method and the block are invoked, the program will stop at the first row.
 The program, which is developed in C, will be ignored.